ToyotaResearchInstitute/tristan/README.md

 # RAD Research Public Repo

 This repository contains the code for the papers published with the Risk Aware Driving (RAD) team at Toyota Research Institute (TRI), including, but not limited to:
-Xin Huang, Rui Yu, Guy Rosman, Deepak Gopinath, Stephen G. McGill, Igor Gilitschenski, Xiongyi Cui, Yen-Ling Kuo, Thomas Balch, Paul Drews, Mark Flanagan, Caleb Severn, Nicholas Guyett, Justin Lidard.
+Xin Huang, Rui Yu, Guy Rosman, Deepak Gopinath, Jon Decastro, Stephen G. McGill, Igor Gilitschenski, Xiongyi Cui, Yen-Ling Kuo, Thomas Balch, Paul Drews, Mark Flanagan, Caleb Severn, Nicholas Guyett, Justin Lidard.
+TRI would like to acknowledge and recognize the help of Hop Labs team members on this and other projects.

 ## Overview